 The basement is one of the least looked-after areas in the home, but it doesn’t have to be.
-Turn this wasted space into a recreation room, movie theater, and more with these tips on remodeling your basement on a budget.
+Turn this wasted space into a recreation room, movie theater, and more with this basement remodel on a budget guide

 #1 Turn it into a Movie Theater

 One of the best things about the basement is the absence of light.
 It’s the perfect place to turn into a home theatre.
 Add a rug, reclining chairs, and an entertainment system, and you’re good to go.
 Avoid painting the walls a light color so as not to distract your ‘viewers’.

 It’s worth mentioning, however, that one of the worst things about the basement is also the absence of light.
 Be sure that your basement doesn’t have mold or mildew.
 If you’re living in flood-prone areas such as Miami-Dade and Palm Beach, you should consider hiring a property management company to conduct post-flood care.

 #2 Add a Spare Bedroom